Police Directory

 Planning, Research and Support

-The Planning, Research and Support Unit handles special projects impacting the Denver Police Department.
+The Planning, Research and Support Section handles special projects impacting the Denver Police Department.
 The unit provides support for the Chief in the form of researching future trends, policies and procedural changes, and the planning and implementation of these projects.
 The unit also responds to outside agency requests and can be reached at dpdplanning@denvergov.org.

-Division Chief Rick Kyle in uniform
+Division Chief Rick Kyle Headshot

 Division Chief Rick Kyle